fieldstrength/microsoft-translator/README.md

 The basic aim of the library is to abstract away the work of handling the authorization and allow the user to just say what they want translated.

 A design principle is to represent error modes in the types.
 Thus we provide functions with return types of the form `IO (Either TranslatorException a)`.
-The are defined in terms of `ExceptT` variants, which allow the library to be written more easily, by handling the composition of these functions.
+They are defined in terms of `ExceptT` variants, which allow the library to be written more easily, by handling the composition of these functions with the appropriate error semantics.
 These are also exported.

 A basic use-case proceeds like this: We start with a `SubscriptionKey`, generally by reading the `TRANSLATOR_SUBSCRIPTION_KEY` environment variable.
 When we retrieve our JWT auth token, we put it in an `AuthData` which also contains the time it was received.
 This is in turn included (in the form of an `IORef`) in a `TransData`, which includes the `Manager` and the `SubscriptionKey`.
 The `TransData` is then all that needs to be passed to each translation function, each of which will if necessary refresh the authorization.
 Its also possible to set up a loop to continually refresh the token so that it's always ready.